Barry Dickins: Biography

 In 2009, he published his memoirs Unparalleled Sorrow, which discusses his career and his battle with depression.

-2015 saw the publication by Black Pepper publishing of A Line Drawing of My Father, a memoir of the authors' father Len Dickins who served in the Second World War and was a commercial printer thereafter.
+2015 saw the publication by Black Pepper publishing of A Line Drawing of My Father, a memoir of the author's father Len Dickins, who served in the Second World War and was a commercial printer thereafter.
 It also gives a portrait of the working class northern suburbs of Melbourne.

 In 2015, Dickins became a Writer-in-Residence and Creative Writing lecturer at Victoria University in Footscray, Melbourne.
 He held the position for less than 12 months, before being unexpectedly let go by the campus coordinators during the Christmas break.

 In June 2017 Dickins was found guilty of making a false police report after claiming officers had conducted an improper strip search upon him.
-The Magistrate remarked of Dickins' report "for reasons which I truly cannot fathom, Mr Dickins invented a set of facts, which were not true and, in my view, he knew them not to be true".
+The Magistrate remarked of Dickins' report, "for reasons which I truly cannot fathom, Mr Dickins invented a set of facts, which were not true and, in my view, he knew them not to be true".
 For this Dickins was placed on a 12-month good behaviour bond with no conviction recorded.
-His then employer, The Sunday Age, was later found to have breached Australian Press Council principles in light of their publication of Dickens' account of the alleged police misconduct.
+His then employer, The Sunday Age, was later found to have breached Australian Press Council principles in light of their publication of Dickins' account of the alleged police misconduct.